davidchesnut/sp-general-docs/docs/how-to-configure-and-use-push-notifications-in-sharepoint-2013-apps-for-windows.md

 ---
-title: How to: Configure and use push notifications in SharePoint 2013 apps for Windows Phone ms.prod: SHAREPOINT ms.assetid: 68fa2138-86d9-4e35-9c7c-5cd292087b80
+title: How to Configure and use push notifications in SharePoint 2013 apps for Windows Phone ms.prod: SHAREPOINT ms.assetid: 68fa2138-86d9-4e35-9c7c-5cd292087b80
 ---